 >> MACC future students

-MACC curriculum
+MACC academics

 Apply FASB and IASB regulatory guidance to solve complex financial reporting issues.
 Improve your analytical, critical thinking, and communication skills through cases, class participation, and presentations, and learn how to use FASB Codification and eIFRS and how to write detailed and concise research memos.